suspenss/astory/content/tech/haskell1.md

  align = false
 +++

-note 1: some modules and codewars questions
+about this note 1: some modules and codewars questions

+### Modules Codes
 ``` haskell
 import Data.List
 import Data.Char